delemottelab/string-method-swarms-trajectories/README.md

 We plan on automating dependency management with pip or conda.

 The environment.yml contains library versions for which the package has been tested.
 The package has been tested with GROMACS2020.2.
+It's important to note that the string-method will use the `gmx` excecutable of gromacs and not the `gmx_mpi` compiled version which may produce errors.

 ## Preparing the files